15+ Years of End of Life, Palliative Care, and Grief Support

-In 2009, I became a Care Aide and was sent to a Client’s home at the end of her life.
-I didn’t know she would become the first of many who would share their life story with me.
-And she didn’t hold anything back.
-She talked about falling in love, living with illness, mistakes and regrets, her dreams, and sometimes a memory would fill the room with laughter.
+In 2009, I became a Care Aide and started supporting a woman at the end of her life.
+I didn't know she would become the first of thousands who would share their life story with me.
+Between medications and meals, she talked about falling in love, living with illness, mistakes and regrets, and her biggest dreams.

 Learning About Grief